 Daily forecast: The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

-Isolated showers this evening.
-Breezy conditions expected Friday.
+Breezy conditions lead to increased fire danger today.
+Chilly night down in the 40s.
 Dry through the weekend.

 AUGUSTA, Ga.
-(WRDW/WAGT) - A cold front will be moving through tonight and a few showers could form ahead of the front and move through the CSRA this afternoon/evening, but most of the area looks dry.
-Partly cloudy skies expected tonight with temperatures dropping to the upper 50s and low 60s by early Thursday morning.
-Winds will be out of the northwest between 3-8 mph.

-High pressure builds into the region Thursday bringing back drier and more seasonal air.
-Temperatures Thursday will be cooler with highs in the upper 70s and low 80s.
-Mostly sunny to partly cloudy skies are expected during the day.
-Winds will be out of the northwest between 5-12 mph.
+(WRDW/WAGT) - A Lake Wind Advisory goes into effect from 10AM - 8PM tonight.
+There will also be an elevated fire danger thanks to the breeze and much drier air with relative humidity values between 20-25%.
+Staying breezy through this evening with northwest winds between 10-20 mph.
+Mostly clear skies expected tonight with lighter winds past sunset.
+Lows tonight will be chilly for May and drop down to the mid and upper 40s. '

 Copyright 2020 WRDW/WAGT.
 All rights reserved.